gabeklein/expressive-mvc/README.md

 <h2 id="concept-consumer-hooks">Hooks Methods</h2>

-Models make fetching an instance super easy.
-On every model, there are three `useContext` like methods.
-They find, return and maintain a nearest instance of the class they belong to.
+Models make fetching a state super easy.
+On every model, there are defined three `useContext` like methods.
+They find, return and maintain the nearest instance of class they belong to.

 <h4 id="method-get"><code>.get(key?)</code></h4>

-The most straight-forward, `get` simple gets the nearest `instanceof this` within context.
+The most straight-forward, finds the nearest `instanceof this` within context.
 If given a key it will 'drill', either returning a value (if found) or `undefined`.
 Will not respond to updates.

 <h4 id="method-tap"><code>.tap(key?, expect?)</code></h4>

-In addition to fetching instance, `tap` will subscribe to values on that instance much like `use` will.
-With this, children sharing a mutual state can affect _eachother's_ state.
+Will subscribe to values on fetched instance, much like `use` will.
+> Children sharing a mutual state, thusly can affect _eachother's_ state.

 ```jsx
 const InnerFoo = () => {